zaf/agitator/README.md

 - *Load balancing*

- Distributes load evenly between FastAGI servers based on the number of active sessions.
+ Distributes load evenly between FastAGI servers based on the number of active sessions or in a Round-Robin fashion.

 - *HA - Failover*